DavidHuber-NOAA/wiki-automation/README.md

 GitHub Actions runner
   1. Checks out the repository
   2. Runs the summary script
-        ├── Discovers all non-archived repos under GITHUB_ACTOR ├── Queries GitHub API for commits, PRs, and issues in the time window ├── Calls GitHub Models API (gpt-4o-mini) for a narrative paragraph │   (falls back to a template paragraph if the API is unavailable) └── Writes <type>_summary_patch.md
+        ├── Searches GitHub for PRs and issues authored by GITHUB_ACTOR (all repos) ├── Scans commits in the 20 most-recently-updated non-archived repos │   (daily / weekly) or all non-archived repos (monthly) ├── Calls GitHub Models API (gpt-4o-mini) for a narrative paragraph │   (falls back to a template paragraph if the API is unavailable) └── Writes <type>_summary_patch.md